Cnasboll/HLF25-2/v04/README.md

 The menu option `E` (for "erase") will prompt the user for deleting all the heroes and despite the popular notion, they don't live forever so be careful with this.
 `L` (for "list") displays all heroes unfiltered by descending order of strength, but `T` (for "top") filters out only the `n` best and `S` (for "search") filters by the given search term.

 There are plenty of unit tests. `v04\tests\json_mapping_test.dart` shows how the entire example json blob is parsed to a `HeroModel`.
-The editing done by the CLI is in fact using json as an intermediate format so that the app is ready to be connected to the API without further modifications. `v04\tests\sql_generation_test.dart` shows expected SQL that is generated, but the reason I don't type it directly but generate it from metadata in the `Field<T,V>`-definitions is simply to be able to prevent bugs when changing something in the structure.
+The editing done by the CLI was in fact using json as an intermediate format  already in `v03` so the app was readily connected to the API with few adaptations. `v04\tests\sql_generation_test.dart` shows the expected SQL that is generated, but the reason I don't type it directly but generate it from metadata in the `Field<T,V>`-definitions is simply to be able to prevent bugs when changing something in the structure.
 Code generation *always* saves time in the end.

 Also note that the parser will try to handle conflicting height or weight information, see  `v04\tests\weight_test.dart` and `v04\tests\height_test.dart` respecively, and `test('Can parse most heros')` in `v04\tests\hero_service_test.dart`, and in particular the consistency checking logic in `v04\value_types\value_type.dart`: